discrete-notes/discrete-notes.github.io/_posts/2022-03-22-spring-cleaning-notes.md

 ![](../assets/iceberg-2.png){: .center-image width="60%"}

-This was reminded Megan Thompson-Munson in
+This was reminded by Megan Thompson-Munson in
 [this twitter thread](https://twitter.com/GlacialMeg/status/1362557149147058178?ref_src=twsrc%5Etfw),
 and then Joshua Tauberer made
 [this webpage](https://joshdata.me/iceberger.html), where you can draw an